 All these elements spark stages of transformation within the hero—learning who they can trust and who they can’t, learning new skills, seeking training from the mentor, and overcoming challenges that force and drive them to grow and transform.

 The hero may both succeed and fail at various points of this stage, which will test their commitment to the journey.
 The writer can create tension by making it clear that the hero may or may not succeed at the critical moment of crisis.
 These crises can be external or internal.

 External conflicts are issues that the character must face and overcome within the plot—e.g. the enemy has a sword drawn and the hero must fight to survive.

 Internal conflicts occur inside the hero.
-For example, the hero has reached safety, but their ally is in peril; will they step outside their comfort zone and rise to the occasion and save their friend? or will they return home to their old life and the safety of the ordinary world?
+For example, the hero has reached safety, but their ally is in peril; will they step outside their comfort zone and rise to the occasion and save their friend?
+Or will they return home to their old life and the safety of the ordinary world?

 Tests are conflicts and threats that the hero must face before they reach the true conflict, or ordeal, of the story.
 These tests set the stage and prime the hero to meet and achieve the ultimate goal.
 They provide the writer the opportunity to further the character development of the hero through their actions, inactions, and reactions to what they encounter.
-The various challenges they face will teach them lessons, as well as keep the story compelling and the reader engaged.
+The various challenges they face will teach them valuable lessons, as well as keep the story compelling and the reader engaged.

-Characterization of enemies can also enhance the character development of the hero with how they interact and the lessons learned through those interactions.
+Characterization of enemies can also enhance the development of the hero through how they interact and the lessons learned through those interactions.
 Is the hero easily duped, forgiving, empathetic, merciful?
 Do they hold a grudge and seek revenge?
-Who is the hero now that they have been harmed, faced an enemy, and lost pieces of their innocent ordinary worldview?
+Who is the hero now that they have been harmed, faced an enemy, and lost pieces of their innocent worldview?
 To answer that, the hero is still transforming and gestating with every lesson, test, and enemy faced along the way.

 As the plot of The Hobbit carries on, Bilbo encounters many tests, allies, and enemies that all drive complexity in the story.
-A few select examples include:
+A few examples include:

-Enemies: Goblins are a recurring enemy within the story that the hero and party must continue to face, fight, and run from.
+Goblins are a recurring enemy within the story that the hero and party must continue to face, fight, and run from.
 The goblins present consistent challenges that force Bilbo to face fear and learn and adapt, not only to survive but to save his friends.

 7. Approach to the Inmost Cave